 After you build your site, and after every page redesign, thoroughly test loading speeds on several browsers.
 It only takes one “page timeout” to lose a visitor forever.

 Make sure your links work, your images download and it happens quickly.
 Once you lose the attention of a potential buyer, it’s hard to get it back.

-To get a full website report, use our Website Checkup Tool.
+To get a full website report, use our Website Audit Tool.

 Increase Conversion Rate: Advanced

 Many businesses make the mistake of waiting until major conversion issues arise before implementing changes to their optimization protocols.
 Regular content maintenance is required to ensure good conversion rates.
 Just as you wouldn't wait until your car developed major problems before addressing regularly scheduled maintenance issues, such as checking the oil or brake fluid levels, don't wait until your content is failing before making needed adjustments to avoid poor conversion rates.